amahury/amahury.github.io/_posts/2024-10-03-CSH-visiting-student-2025.md

 - (1) Brief letter of support from the thesis supervisor or study director or program chair/coordinator.
 This is not a letter of recommendation but rather should simply specify that, if accepted, the student would be eligible to undertake a research visit at CSH during their studies.
 - (2) <ins>For Masters/Diploma students:</ins> Unofficial transcript or list of relevant coursework

-### ABOUT US

-The Complexity Science Hub (CSH) is Europe’s research center for the study of complex systems.
-We derive meaning from data from a range of disciplines – economics, medicine, ecology, and the social sciences – as a basis for actionable solutions for a better world.
-Established in 2015, we have grown to over 70 researchers, driven by the increasing demand to gain a genuine understanding of the networks that underlie society, from healthcare to supply chains.
-Through our complexity science approaches linking physics, mathematics, and computational modeling with data and network science, we develop the capacity to address today’s and tomorrow’s challenges.

 Source: https://csh.ac.at/engage/jobs/

 ![Desktop View](/assets/img/fix/complexity-cat-newsletter.png){: .normal width="1200" height="630" }